ctphoenix/Python-Course-Material/chapter3.md

 In this exercise, we will define a dictionary that specifies the index of each character in `alphabet`.

 *** =instructions
 -  `alphabet` has already defined from the last exercise.
-Create a dictionary `letters` with keys consisting of the characters in `alphabet`, and values consisting of the numbers from 0 to 26.
+Create a dictionary with keys consisting of the characters in `alphabet`, and values consisting of the numbers from 0 to 26.
 - Store this as `positions`.

 *** =hint